-Welcome to 2025 and the new location.
+Welcome to 2025 & the new location.
 Our meetings will continue to be on the second and fourth Monday of the month at the same time.
 We will meet at the Western Fairgrounds in the GROVE MEETING ROOM #1.
-The new meeting costs $25.00 per person and will be a self-serve light buffet.
+The meeting costs are $25.00 per person and will be a self-serve light buffet.
 The meeting room will be open from 11:30 AM for fellowship, and the buffet will also be available.
 So, please plan on arriving no later than 11:45 AM so you have time to serve yourself and find a table.
 Our business meeting will start at noon.
 We will endeavor to end the meeting by 1:00 PM.
 As usual, we were hoping you could register for this meeting.
-The Registration Link will close at NOON Friday 7th of February so we can advise The Western Fair regarding numbers.
+The Registration Link will close at NOON May 9th so we can advise The Western Fair regarding numbers.
 Please register as soon as possible but be sure to register before noon Friday.
 If you are registering yourself or any guests.
 Please make sure you pay for the lunch, as the Club will get charged for the meal by The Grove regardless of your attendance.
 After registering, please arrange to e-transfer your payment to The Rotary Club of London at sronson55@gmail.com.
 Also, be sure to put who you are paying for in your memo section on the e-transfer so that Sandy Ronson can track payments.
-Looking forward to 2025 and our first meeting.

 --YOUTH EXCHANGE LETTTER--